Frequently Asked Questions

 What kind of candidate is Codebase looking for?

 Our ideal candidates are tenacious problem solvers, imaginative inventors, and fearless students with a knack for asking the right questions and a willingness to try things that might not work.
 While an aptitude for computer science is important, we’re not looking for any particular skill set or background - our members come from all sorts of experience levels and have all sorts of passions and interests.
+We’re looking for developers with a voracious appetite for growth, whether in the technical, professional or personal sphere.
+Codebase works with a diverse range of technologies, and we never expect our developers to have specific prior experience.
+That’s why we look for developers with the passion and drive to learn something completely new!
 During our recruitment process, we look for candidates who are able to demonstrate their commitment to the club and mission, effectively communicate and collaborate with others, and contribute socially back to our organization.
 Our Base Behaviors are a great place to start!

 What should I expect as a developer on a Codebase project?